tmbdev-tutorials/icdar2019-tutorial/120-convnet-ocr.md

 - Great for scene text and degraded documents.

 But:
-- You pay a price for translation/rotation/scale robustness: lower performance.
+- You pay a price for translation/scale inv: lower performance.
+- These don't use any recurrent networks, so all information flow is strictly limited to the footprint.